Bingham-Research-Center/fine-llms/README.md

+# DISCLAIMER: Highly Experimental Code

+This codebase is highly experimental and has been developed with a free-wheeling, iterative approach.
+It is intended for research and rapid prototyping.
+Expect frequent changes, potential bugs, and areas that may not adhere to best practices.
+Use with caution and always verify results.

+---

 # Fine-Tuning LLMs for Research

 This project provides a framework for fine-tuning Large Language Models (LLMs) on your own research data.
 The goal is to create a knowledgeable AI assistant that can help your team with its research.